 The perennial question for all small businesses is, “How will people find me?”
 The answer in the age of the internet is online, of course, but even that can feel overwhelming because, hi, the internet has so many web pages, search options, and competition.
 What’s a small business to do?
 As a Charlotte web design company and a small business owner ourselves, we have tried and true experience with online marketing.

 The answer continues to be make your website helpful, fast, and easy to use for people and machines alike.
 The specifics may change, but the underlying principles do not.
 So.
-To start search engine optimization (SEO), which you can think of as search engine visibility, you must enter the minds of your potential customers.
+To start search engine optimization (SEO), which you can think of as search engine visibility visibility —especially when learning how to do SEO for small business websites step by step in 2026, you must enter the minds of your potential customers.
 What are they typing into search engines when they’re looking for products or services like yours?

 To help this process, use tools that provide real search data like Google Keyword Planner (which is free) or Semrush or Ahrefs, which offer deep insights into competition and ranking difficulty but are paid.
 Once you have a list of broad keywords related to your industry, narrow down those keywords and map them to your website pages based on relevance, competition, and intent.

 As a Charlotte web design company, we use that keyword phrase on our blogs, our homepage, and more.
 But you might be a Christmas ornament company and so you would use phrases like, “customizable Christmas ornaments,” or “make your own Christmas ornament.”
-These longer keyword phrases tend to have less traffic BUT they can be easier to rank on search engines and also have a high chance of converting because you know people are searching for exactly what you’re offering.
+These longer keyword phrases such as how to find keywords for website using Google Keyword Planner and SEO tools tend to have less traffic BUT they can be easier to rank on search engines and also have a high chance of converting because you know people are searching for exactly what you’re offering.

 Where To Use Keywords